chasinggreg/DE_Roadmap/2 - AZ-900 Microsoft Azure Fundamentals.md

 1. Digital Estate (INVENTORY OF ASSETS)
    - Review current landscape and list all projects/solutions (digital assets)
-   - Choose one of the five (5) R’s of rationalization
+   - Choose one of the five (5) R’s of rationalization:
-     - Rehost - move as is; typically into containers or IaaS (virtual machines)
+     - **Rehost** - move as is; typically into containers or IaaS (virtual machines)
-     - Refactor - make small code changes and move to PaaS (ex.
+     - **Refactor** - make small code changes and move to PaaS (ex.
 Azure SQL, Azure App Service, etc.)
-     - Rearchitect - make complex code changes to introduce new features or fix incompatible apps
+     - **Rearchitect** - make complex code changes to introduce new features or fix incompatible apps
-     - Rebuild - create a new application using cloud first design
+     - **Rebuild** - create a new application using cloud first design
-     - Replace - review available SaaS solutions and replace legacy or unneeded applications
+     - **Replace** - review available SaaS solutions and replace legacy or unneeded applications
 2. Initial Organization Alignment
    - Align people so they will support your adoption plan
    - Map people to capabilities